Sixth Form Welcome

 House staff are important figures in each student’s school life; they monitor and support progress and are there to advise, encourage and guide.
 When the time comes to apply to university or to plan alternative post-18 routes, they will help with compiling applications and with the completion of personal statements.

 The relationship with tutors and housemasters is vital, but is augmented by staff with a range of specialist expertise.
-In addition to subject teachers, our Careers Advisor is on hand to offer guidance on a wide range of post-18 options, with further specialists providing support with Oxbridge, Medical, Veterinary and other competitive courses.
-Our students also become part of the community at and beyond school as part of the Old Pocklingtonian Association and Careers and Business network which can offer the opportunity of careers and mentoring support.
+In addition to subject teachers, our Careers and University Advisor is on hand to offer guidance on a wide range of post-18 options, with further specialists providing support with Oxbridge, Medical, Veterinary and other competitive courses.
+Our students also become part of the community at and beyond school as part of the Old Pocklingtonian Association and Careers and Business Network which can offer the opportunity of careers and mentoring support.
 These relationships help to ensure that our students are supported on every level through their personalised study programmes and towards fulfilling their potential.

-The partnerships with their peers that are built during sixth form are also crucial to students’ individual successes, laying foundations for a successful future through respecting and supporting one another, and sharing the inevitable challenges and successes that will come their way.
+The partnerships with their peers that are built during Sixth Form are also crucial to students’ individual successes, laying foundations for a successful future through respecting and supporting one another, and sharing the inevitable challenges and successes that will come their way.

-Sixth form students enjoy the privilege of our sixth form centre, where they can work quietly, in small groups, or in a more relaxed setting in specially designated areas which include individual work stations, an impressive café area and wifi access throughout.
+Sixth Form students enjoy the privilege of our Sixth Form Centre, where they can work quietly, in small groups, or in a more relaxed setting in specially designated areas which include individual work stations, an impressive café area and WiFi access throughout.
 Students value the opportunities to meet with other students and staff, working individually and together in these custom-designed spaces.

-Sixth form students are encouraged to take on challenges beyond their academic studies, developing their personal qualities and values by exploring their individual talents and discovering new areas of interest.
+Sixth Form students are encouraged to take on challenges beyond their academic studies, developing their personal qualities and values by exploring their individual talents and discovering new areas of interest.

-An extensive range of extra-curricular activities, clubs and societies, and volunteering opportunities means that there really is ‘something for everyone’ – whether that is as part of our sporting, musical and dramatic programmes, our Community Action volunteering scheme, or through one of the many clubs and activities ranging from Debating and Duke of Edinburgh through to Engineering and Young Enterprise.
+An extensive range of co-curricular activities, clubs and societies, and volunteering opportunities means that there really is ‘something for everyone’ – whether that is as part of our sporting, musical and dramatic programmes, our Community Action volunteering scheme, or through one of the many clubs and activities ranging from Debating and Duke of Edinburgh through to Engineering and Young Enterprise.